lcrojanouninorte/100-days-of-code/r1-log.md

 ### R1D2

-Setting goal for a snake game.
 The initial steps encompass the creation of a canvas to facilitate the rendering of both the snake and the food elements.  @August 28, Monday, 2023

+### R1D3

+Snake and food drawed into the canvas, and test functionality of user keypress.  @August 29, Monday, 2023